RolandoMagico/openwrt-misc/README.md

 # D-Link M32 (EAGLE PRO AI AX3200 Mesh-System)
 ## OEM Firmware Layout

-The following example is based on M32_REVA_FIRMWARE_v1.00B34.bin where the firmware is "packed" multiple times with additional verification and decryption information.
+The following example is based on M32-REVA_1.03.01_HOTFIX.enc.bin where the firmware is "packed" multiple times with additional verification and decryption information.
+All required data for verification and decryption are included in the GPL package from D-Link in the foler ```BPI-R2/meta-myproject/recipes-dlink/imgcrypto/files/919251a1_dlink-fw-encdec-keys-native.tar.gz/git/M32```:
+- Key.pub: The public key for SHA512 verification
+- Key.firmware: The key do decrypt the firmware

+Additionally, there are:
+- Key.pri: To sign images

 ### Overall Firmware Signature
 First of all, the OEM firmware starts with 16 bytes header and ends with 256 bytes signature for SHA512 signature verification.